zeynepersoy/website_source/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++

-I'm an aquatic ecologist interested in biotic and environmental factors shaping trophic interactions in freshwater food webs, focusing mainly on functional traits.
-My study includes various approaches ranging from mesocosm experiments to environmental monitoring in order to investigate prey-predator interactions, energy transfer, biodiversity and ecosystem functioning.
+I'm an early-career aquatic ecologist with extensive international experience.
+My research centers on understanding the response of **aquatic food webs** to global climate crisis and other environmental perturbations such as eutrophication, salinization and drought, using approaches ranging from **mesocosm experiments** to **biodiversity monitoring** to investigate trophic interactions, energy transfer, ecosystem functioning and health.